Unit 1 Numbers & Quantification | Class 12 Applied Maths MCQs, Solved Examples & Case Studies | Boundless Maths

 Question 7

 A container has 60 L of milk.
 6 L of milk is taken out and replaced with water.
-This is repeated two more times.
+This is repeated two more times (three operations total).
 How much milk remains?

 Question 8